jacobcaindevelopment/seopageaudit/README.md

 # ⚡ PageAudit

-**A free, browser-based SEO and content audit tool for your top website pages.**
+**A browser-based SEO and content audit tool for your top website pages.**

 Upload your GA4 traffic data, paste page source HTML, and get a prioritised report of SEO issues, content gaps, and technical fixes — with a downloadable PDF.